Spy claims expose cracks in Merkel’s coalition

 In the latest diplomatic fallout, Austria’s government said Tuesday it had filed a legal complaint against an unnamed party concerning “secret intelligence to the detriment of Austria”.

-German Economy Minister and Social Democratic Party (SPD) leader Sigmar Gabriel took the affair up a notch Monday, breaking a "taboo" by relaying a personal conversation he'd had with Merkel on the issue.
+German Economy Minister and Social Democratic Party (SPD) leader Sigmar Gabriel took the affair up a notch Monday, breaking a “taboo” by relaying a personal conversation he had had with Merkel on the issue.